-One of the things you may wonder about information architecture is: Why can’t this be done by one of your team members, like the data architect or the systems architect?
+One of the things you may wonder about information architecture is: Why can’t one of our team members, like the data architect or the systems architect, do this work?
 After all, wouldn’t an architect of data be the same as an architect of information?
 What is an information architect?

 These are great questions, and they get to how all architects are similar—and how they are different.